A mesoscopic model for the rheology of dilute and semidilute solutions of wormlike micelles: Results and Discussion

 \subsection{The overlap concentration}

-Following the procedure outlined in \sref{sec:overlap_conc}, the dependence of $L^*_{\text{c}}$ and $\bar{L}$ on $c^{\text{eff}}$, for various values of sticker energy $\epsilon_{st}$, was computed by varying $c/c^*_{\text{pw}}$ for systems with and without rings, and plotted together, as shown in \fref{fig6}~(a).
+Following the procedure outlined in \sref{sec:overlap_conc}, the dependence of $L^*_{\text{c}}$ and $\bar{L}$ on $c^{\text{eff}}$, for various values of sticker energy $\epsilon_{st}$, was computed by varying $c/c^*_{\text{pw}}$ for systems with and without rings, and plotted together, as shown in \fref{fig7}~(a).
 As discussed in \sref{sec:overlap_conc}, the intersection point of the two functions $L^*_{\text{c}} (c^{\text{eff}})$ and $\bar{L}(c^{\text{eff}})$, for any sticker energy, determines the pair $(L^*, c^*)$ for that value of $\epsilon_{st}$.
 While, as expected, $L^*_{\text{c}}$ is a monotonically decreasing function of $c^{\text{eff}}$, the dependence of $\bar{L}$ on $c^{\text{eff}}$ clearly displays two distinct power law regimes that lie on either side of the intersection point, which corresponds to the overlap concentration, with slopes represented by $\alpha_{\text{d}} = 0.46$ and $\alpha_{\text{s}} = 0.6$.
 A more thorough discussion of this interesting observation is postponed to \sref{sec:lengths}, where it interpreted in the light of analytical mean-field theories.
 Notably, in systems in which both linear chains and rings are present, the presence of rings makes no difference to the estimation of $c^*$.

-The scaled concentration $c^{\text{eff}}/c^*$, determined in this manner, for various values of $c/c^*_{\text{pw}}$ and $\epsilon_{st}$, is displayed in Table~\ref{table:overlap}, for systems with and without rings.
+The scaled concentration $c^{\text{eff}}/c^*$, determined in this manner, for various values of $c/c^*_{\text{pw}}$ and $\epsilon_{st}$, is displayed in~\frefs{fig8}~(a) and~(b), for systems with and without rings.
+The plots show that $c^{\mathrm{eff}}/c^*$ is significantly higher for wormlike micellar solutions containing only linear chains (No Rings) compared to those with blend of linear chains and rings (With Rings), and this difference increases with the sticker energy $\epsilon_{st}$.